-This article details the policies regarding Engineering Workstations (EWS) resources.
+This article details the policies regarding Engineering Workstations (EWS labs) resources.

-While lab reservation requests are generally approved on a first come first served basis, the primary function of the labs is to support instruction for Engineering at Illinois.
+While lab reservation requests are generally approved on a first come first served basis, the primary function of the labs is to support instruction for The Grainger College of Engineering.
 Therefore, reservation use-cases determine the priority of the request, which may result in existing reservations having to be changed.
-The use-case priority list is as follows:
+The priority list is as follows:

-Since the shared EWS labs are for general college use and have a high reservation volume, we are unable to take reservations for office hours.
-Instructors are welcome to hold office hours in departmental labs (subject to availability, contact your department) or in EWS labs during open hours when the lab is not otherwise reserved, while sharing with students using the lab for other coursework.
+We are unable to take reservations for office hours.
+Instructors and TAs are welcome to hold office hours in departmental labs (subject to availability, contact your department) or in EWS labs during open hours when the lab is not otherwise reserved, while sharing the lab with students using the lab for other coursework.
 We apologize for any inconvenience, but we must make sure our labs are available to the largest number of students possible.
 Thank you for your understanding.

 Violation of any EWS policy can result in account suspension and/or loss of access to EWS resources.

 To request a background image, Submit a Request

 Instructors and TAs that are responsible for a course may request software be installed at http://go.illinois.edu/EWSSoftware.
 This request form will capture all of the information that EWS staff need to complete the installation.
 Software requests must be tied to an academic course with an assigned CRN.
 EWS Labs are an instructional resource; due to the terms of our software license contracts and instructional funding for EWS resources, EWS computers may not be used for research.
 The instructor is also responsible for purchasing the appropriate software licenses, if applicable.